 ▲▲ Reykjavík Colorful, pedestrian-friendly capital with fine museums, a stroll-worthy harbor, a dozen thermal swimming pools, surprisingly good restaurants, and a legendary nightlife scene.

-▲▲ Ring Road Demanding 800-mile drive with a huge scenic payoff: breathtaking waterfalls and fjords, majestic mountains, volcanic cones and craters, bizarre lava formations, rich birdlife, geothermal springs and geysers, glaciers, black beaches, and windswept coastlines.
+▲▲ Ring Road Demanding 800-mile drive with a huge scenic payoff: breathtaking waterfalls and remote fjords, majestic mountains, volcanic cones and craters, bizarre lava formations, rich birdlife, geothermal springs and geysers, glaciers, black sand beaches, and windswept coastlines.